yuedongyang/DLIGAND2/README.md

 2 directories, 9 files
 ```
-Two version executable dligand2 are provided, the envrionment of DATAPATH must be set to find the file of amino.mol2 and dfire.2.
+Two version of executable dligand2 are provided, the envrionment of DATAPATH must be set to find the file of amino.mol2 and dfire.2.
 Then:
 ```
 $ cd example
 $ ../bin/dligand2.intel